Amit585/Api_Falcon_Bot/README.md

 # Api_Falcon_Bot

-To start the Mock API server
+To start the Mock API server we will use waitress. use the command:

-gunicorn --reload app:app
+waitress-serve --port=8000 data.routes:api

-Default server starts on http://127.0.0.1:8000
+Default server starts at the port provided.The URL is http://127.0.0.1:8000.

 Endpoints Mocked
-/orders/{order_id}
-/tracking/{tracking_id}
+/cancel/{order_id}